ABI-CTT-Group/digitaltwins-api/README.md

     pip install -r requirements.txt
     ```

-## Using the Digital Twin Platform API
+## Using the DigitalTWINS Platform API

 ### Running tutorials

-Guided Jupyter Notebook tutorials have been developed describing how to use the Digital Twin Platform API in different scenarios:
+Guided Jupyter Notebook tutorials have been developed describing how to use the DigitalTWINS Platform API in different scenarios:

 <table>
 <thead>